 are far more sensitive to than people.
 Generally, the darker and more bitter the chocolate, the greater the danger to pets.
 These substances initially cause birds to regurgitate and have diarrhea, plus they increase birds’ heart rates and can lead to seizures.
 All it takes is a bite or two for a small bird to have a problem.
 So if you want to treat your bird over the holidays, opt for something safer and healthier, like a small bite of pumpkin pie.

 potentially toxic to birds if ingested, and many of these plants are commonly used in decorations during the holidays.
 Mistletoe, holly, poinsettia, lilies, yew and ivy are among the plants that birds should not have access to.
 So if you love holiday plants, better to opt for the fake variety to keep your bird safe.

-birds when they go out of town.
-To minimize stress, ideally, a
+with their birds when they go out of town.
+To minimize stress, ideally, a pet

 More on Vetstreet.com: